jjosh102/XtractXcel/README.md

 | ManyColumns_ManualMapping            |  27.409 ms | 0.5114 ms | 1.0095 ms | 1375.0000 |  625.0000 |  250.0000 |  18.65 MB |

 ## Why Use XtractXcel?

 If you're already using [ClosedXML](https://github.com/ClosedXML/ClosedXML) or similar libraries extensively, this one might not add much extra value.
-But if you're looking for a simple way to read an Excel file and load it into your objects without any hassle, this might worth checking out.
+But if you're looking for a simple way to read an Excel file and load it into your objects without any hassle, this might worth checking out .